 - Estates worth more than £2 million will pay £6,000, up a mind-boggling £5,785.

-All this at a time when the Probate Registries and so-called Probate Helpline are less and less able even to answer the phone, never mind be helpful.
-While fees go up, applicants and solicitors are doing more and more of the Courts work for them.
+All this at a time when the Probate Registries and so-called Probate Helpline are less and less able even to answer the phone, never mind be helpful (to be fair, they are very helpful if you can get through).
+While probate court charges go up, applicants and solicitors are doing more and more of the Courts work for them.

 It may be that some of the Registries will now be able to get working phone systems installed, but we rather suspect that the complete failure to finance the service properly will not be improved by this massive increase in Probate Fees.
 It will just be a hidden tax rise, and the deconstruction of the Probate Service will continue to the point where all decisions will be taken by computer, and if you don’t speak computer – tough.